 Last June 26 was a day of big risks for the Nets–big risks with young players.

-The team started the day by trading a popular player, Richard Jefferson, for Yi Jianlian, a Chinese player who had started well, but finished poorly for the Bucks.
+The team started the day by trading a popular player, Richard Jefferson, for Yi Jianlian, a 20-year-old who had started well, but finished poorly for the Bucks.
 Then that night, they took chances on two players who had fallen in the draft, Brook Lopez and Chris Douglas-Roberts, while making a reach for another player, Ryan Anderson.
 Lopez and Anderson are 20.
-Yi and CDR are 21.
+Yi and CDR are now 21.

 We’ll be providing occasional updates on the Gamble as the season progresses.